e0008233/BackendStudy/BackendStudyNotes/mozat/effiency_node.md

 - De-normalization: adding redundant information into a database to speed up the reads.
 Save time from joining 2 tables
 - Or no-sql

-Database partitioning (sharding)

 Asynchronous processing
 - Slow operation should ideally be done asynchronously.
 Otherwise, a user night get stuck waiting for results.

+Database partitioning (sharding)

+MapReduce